“I need to get my shit together so that I can start saving some money.”

 - Find a way to upgrade your skills to bring in more money.
 Can you take courses?
 What about additional training?

 Those are the three main options.
-None of them are easy, but you need to do whatever it takes to start saving up.
+None of them are easy, but you need to do whatever it takes to bring in more money so that you can save more and eventually quit that job you hate so much.

 [Try the $10k challenge.
 I want you focus on increasing your net worth by $10k in six months.]